General Condition Information

 Galactoepimerase deficiency is caused by a change in the GALE gene.
 This gene gives your body instructions for making the GALE enzyme that breaks down galactose into glucose and other substances that your body uses for energy.

-Without a working GALE gene, your baby cannot make enough working copies of the GALE enzyme.
+Without a working GALE gene, your baby cannot make enough working GALE enzyme.
 As a result, they cannot properly break down and get rid of galactose.
 High levels of galactose and other undigested sugars can damage their body.

 - Galactoepimerase deficiency is an autosomal recessive condition.
 Babies inherit the condition when each parent passes down a nonworking GALE gene to their baby.
 Only babies with two nonworking GALE genes—one from the mom and one from the dad—have this condition.